Darth Vader: The Clone Wars

 Anakin is featured in all seasons of Star Wars: The Clone Wars (2008–2014, 2020), set between the events of Attack of the Clones and Revenge of the Sith.
 As a Jedi Knight, he leads the 501st Legion on missions with both his master Obi-Wan and his apprentice Ahsoka.
 Some of Anakin's actions taken out of concern for Ahsoka violate the Jedi code, such as torturing prisoners who may know her location.
 Throughout the series there are references to Anakin's eventual fall to the dark side, including visions of his future as Vader and his disillusionment with the Jedi Council after they wrongly accuse Ahsoka of bombing the Jedi Temple.
-While Ahsoka is later forgiven after Anakin finds the true culprit, she nonetheless chooses to leave the Jedi Order.
+Despite Ahsoka's name being cleared after Anakin finds the true culprit, she nonetheless chooses to leave the Jedi Order.
 Dooku's death at Anakin's hands during Revenge of the Sith is mentioned by Obi-Wan.
 Anakin appears as Vader in the final scene of the series finale, which occurs after Revenge of the Sith.
-He investigates the crash site of a Venator-class Star Destroyer, which was demolished during Order 66.
+He investigates the crash site of a Star Destroyer, which was demolished during Order 66.
 Finding one of Ahsoka's lightsabers among the wreckage, he assumes that his former Padawan has perished.

 Star Wars Rebels

 Vader appears in the animated series Star Wars Rebels (2014–2018), which takes place fourteen years after the conclusion of The Clone Wars.
 He makes minor appearances throughout the first season, and plays a larger role in the second season.
 At the beginning of the series, he leads a squad of Force-sensitive Imperial Inquisitors who kill Jedi and children.
 Vader dispatches the Grand Inquisitor to hunt a Rebel cell on Lothal, and later arrives personally to deal with the Rebel threat after the Inquisitor is killed.

 In the second-season premiere, Vader orchestrates the murder of Imperial Minister Maketh Tua, who tried to defect to the Rebellion, and confronts the two Jedi Kanan Jarrus and Ezra Bridger.
-When Vader attacks the fleet of the Phoenix Squadron, he discovers that Ahsoka is still alive and has joined the Rebel Alliance.
+Vader single-handedly decimates the Phoenix Squadron and discovers that Ahsoka is still alive and has joined the Rebel Alliance.
 She is overwhelmed when she recognizes Anakin under a "layer of hate".
 The Emperor then orders Vader to send another Inquisitor to capture her.
 Later in the season, Ahsoka has a vision in which Anakin blames her for his fall to the dark side.
 In the season finale, Ahsoka duels with Vader inside a Sith Temple.
 As the episode concludes, Vader emerges from the ruins of the temple, while Ahsoka's fate is left unknown.